alfredodev/Acheve.AspNetCore.TestHost.Security/README.md

 This package implements an authentication middleware and several extension methods to easiy indicate the claims for authenticated calls to the WebApi.

-In the TestServer startup class you shoud incude the authentication service and add the .Net Core new AUthentication middleware:
+In the TestServer startup class you shoud incude the authentication service and add the .Net Core new Authentication middleware:

      public class TestStartup
     {